1ring2rta/MCTS-GRPO/README.md

 # MCTS * PO

-## GRPO is awesome, let’s put a tree on it! 🌲🌟 Exploration gets smarter when it follows the branches. 🌱
+## Policy Optimization is awesome, let’s put a tree on it! 🌲🌟 Exploration gets smarter when it follows the branches. 🌱

 ![Architecture](trainer/IMG_64541.JPEG)